- The Five Primary Goals of Walking

 High Steppage Gait

 Another example of an abnormal gait is a high-steppage gait pattern.
 This form of walking is seen in patients whose anterior compartment muscles do not function normally (ex.
 Patients with a drop foot).
 This lack of anterior muscle compartment functioning causes the foot to slap onto the ground during the heel strike phase of walking.
 Patients normally respond to this problem by bending their knee more than normal during the swing phase of gait (the time when the foot is off the ground) to lift the foot higher off the ground.
-One type of treatment for this type of gait abnormality is to fit the patient with an AFO (Ankle Foot Orthosis), which is a rigid brace that keeps the foot locked in a 90 degree.
+One type of treatment for this type of gait abnormality is to fit the patient with an AFO (Ankle Foot Orthosis), which is a rigid brace that keeps the foot locked in a 90 degree angle.

 Edited July 14th, 2014